JonasLeonhard/js-blog/README.md

 ![Mask](../master/readme/Screen01.png)
 -List of Blogposts
 ![Mask](../master/readme/Screen02.png)
--Login Form
+-Login with your Username and Password
 ![Mask](../master/readme/Screen03.png)
--Register Form
+-Register for a new Account
 ![Mask](../master/readme/Screen04.png)
--Blogpost Comment Section
+-Leave a Comment on your favorite Blogposts